Getting started with Dependency Management Data

 Running some queries

-Now we've got the data available, we can ??.
+Now we've got the data available, we can start to query it.

 It's recommended you find your SQLite browser of choice and try the following queries: